mandlerm/BookTracker/NOTES.md

   3. category is not being required?
   4. does category validation to in Book model or category model?

-Category controller.  show action.
+FIXED - Category controller.  show action.
 ONLY books association to current user ***

 When I sign in with OmniAuth, the url looks funny:  http://localhost:3000/users#_=_